Published Historical Books

 New Series!

 The introduction looks at the provenances of all five annals and discusses various problems of chronology and even the actual date of their compilation.
-The book contains many footnotes and cross-references that will be of interest to all students of history as well as numerous descriptions of vagaries of climate, like flood, snow, earthquakes and eclipses.
+The book contains many footnotes and cross-references that will be of interest to all students of history as well as numerous descriptions of the vagaries of climate, like flood, snow, earthquakes and eclipses.

 Listed on the Annales Cambriae page are the contents table of the book and the index.